libgd/libgd/src/readme.txt

    industry standard.
 Ask your ISP why it is missing._

-   As of version 1.6, you also need the zlib compression library, and the libpng library. zlib is available for a variety of platforms from the zlib web site. libpng is available for a variety of platforms from the PNG web site.
+   As of version 1.6, you also need the zlib compression library, and the libpng library.
+As of version 1.6.2, you can draw text using antialiased TrueType fonts if you also have the libttf library installed, but this is not mandatory. zlib is available for a variety of platforms from the zlib web site. libpng is available for a variety of platforms from the PNG web site.

    You will also want a PNG viewer, if you do not already have one for your system, since you will need a good way to check the results of